JTamag/Scientific-calculator-with-unit-conversion/README.md

 # Scientific calculator
-### Now that i have gained some insight into how html,js and css work I will begin developing this new project where i will merge the past 2 projects in order to make a calculator app like the ones we have on our phone
+### This is a really simple projected i wanted to develop in order to attain some knowledge with the frontend spectrum of sowftare development